Harshit0208/Malaria-detection/README.md

 Acknowledgements
-This Dataset is taken from kaggle dataset <a href= "https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria">
+This Dataset is taken from kaggle dataset  "https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria"